 - Tree- árbol

-Each page highlights the uppercase version for the beginning letter of each word, as well as, listing the word.
+Each page highlights the uppercase initial letter as well as the entire word.
 This is fantastic for letter recognition and beginning sounds.
 Students can use a dry erase marker or dry erase crayon to trace the letter.

 Finally, the main event.
 Each page has a winter themed picture with grids that are the size of the LEGO blocks.
-This is basically like a map for kids to use to create each picture with LEGOs.
-Children just need to place the LEGO in onto the right colored square and continue to until the picture is complete.
-This is increasing fine motor skills and strength while working on something most kids do as a hobby!
+This provides a map for kids to use to create each picture with LEGO.

-While I worked hard to try to make the picture of the grid the correct size, I know that every printer is a little bit different.
-It may work better to have the kids create the picture on a LEGO baseplate and using the picture for a guide.
+While I worked hard to try to make the picture grid the correct size, I know that every printer is a little bit different.
+It may work better to have the kids create the picture on a LEGO baseplate using the picture as a guide.

-- To increase the building challenge.
-Ask the child to create the picture with LEGOs on the side of the fine motor mat, instead of on top of it.
+- Increase the challenge by creating the picture with LEGO on the side of the fine motor mat instead of on top of it.